theRealAph/ScopeLocals/README.md

 4 rebinds `PERMISSIONS` to this weaker set of `Permission`s for the extent of the following `run()` call.

-The try at 5. in the lambda passed to `run()` opens a StructuredExecutor.
-This class manages collections of virtual threads using a fork join model.
+The example employs a new class `StructuredExecutor` to create and manage the virtual threads.
+The try at 5. in the lambda passed to `run()` opens a `StructuredExecutor`. which manages collections of virtual threads using a fork join model.
 It gets automatically closed at the end of the try with resources block.

 Inside the `for` loop at 6. a virtual thread is forked to run the handler on each `DBRow`.
 After the loop at 7. a call to `join()` ensures that all the rows have been processed before the try block is exited.
+The `join()` call is not strictly needed.
+When the `try` block is exited the `StructuredExcutor` `close()` method gets called, ensuring that all forked virtual threads are joined before it completes.

 Rebinding ensures that the callback can only access the behaviour provided by the `Logger` API.
 The handler call at 6. is in the extent of the `run()`.